 |Injuries to the elbow - (a) A Severely Disabling Injury||Causing severe disability||£36,770 to £51,460|

 |Very serious leg injuries||Causing permanent problems with mobility.
 Crutches or other mobility aids may be required for the rest of the injured party’s life.
 Examples of such injuries could include multiple fractures, which have led to years of recovery, with the injured party requiring an extensive level of treatment.
 Deformities and movement limitation would still remain and the injured party may need further surgery in the future.||£51,460 to £85,600|

-In addition to the figures you see above, which relate to general damages for the suffering, pain and loss of amenity your injuries have caused you, you could also claim special damages.
-These relate to financial expenses that arise from your injuries.
-Special damages could include:
+In addition to the general damages figures included above that you could seek as part of uninsured driver compensation claims, you could also seek special damages.
+These relate to financial expenses that arise from your injuries, which could include:

 We should mention that you would only be able to claim for financial expenses relating to your injuries if you could provide evidence of the costs/losses you’ve suffered.
 Keeping evidence in the form of payslips, bank statements, receipts, and bills could be vital.
 After all, if you cannot prove these costs or losses exist, you would not be able to claim for them.